 Type your desired game’s title in the website’s search bar in the menu on the right and find where you can get a copy for less.
 You can see where the price is the lowest for a specific title at the time of your search, what the historical lowest price is, and which distributor offered that price.

 When it comes to quantifying your Steam profile, there’s no competing with Steam Gauge.
 It’s the king of Steam stats.
 Pretty much anything you want to see about your time, spending, and game library is laid out in table form.
 You can sort by any number of different variables, including price per hour played, which is a fun way to see how much value you’re getting out of each game.

 Like Steam Gauge, Completionist gives you a dashboard that shows you your gaming activity, mostly focusing on how many of the achievements you’ve unlocked.
-You can already see some of this on your Steam profile, but it gives you some fun perks, like seeing your achievement trends over time and how close each of your games is to being “complete,” i.e., having every achievement unlocked.
+You can already see some of this on your Steam profile, but it gives you some fun perks, like seeing your achievement trends over time and how close each of your games is to being “complete,” e.g., having every achievement unlocked.

 At this point, you probably know how much time you’ve spent, but how do you rank compared to other gamers?
-Steamtime can give you some insight into that, as it’ll tell you how much time you’ve spent and rank you compared to every other gamer that has looked up their profile.
+Steamtime can give you some insight into that, as it’ll tell you how much time you’ve spent and rank you compared to every other gamer who has looked up their profile.

-SteamCalculator basically does what Steam Gauge does but with fewer extra statistics.
-If you’re not interested in the time you’ve spent playing or other information about your library, this tool gives you a simple look at the current value of each game in your library – though, again, you’ll have to visit your external funds used page to see your actual total spending.
+If you’re not interested in the time you’ve spent playing or other information about your library, SteamCalculator gives you a simple look at the current value of each game in your library – though again, you’ll have to visit your external funds used page to see your actual total spent.

 It’s also important to note that prices on SteamCalculator aren’t always accurate, as some games become free to play years after release, such as Valve’s Counter-Strike: Global Offensive.
 If you want to check how much you’ve spent on games, you may want to look at your Steam account’s purchase history.